The Canadian Amputee Hockey Committee was established in 2001 for the

 undefeated, and once again claimed the gold medal.
 For all the

-tournament updates, click here.
+tournament results, click here.